PGSafarik/FoxGHI/README.md

 that reason please keep in mind that the project is still under development and may contain bugs and may change over time.

+  ### 09/10/2022 Basic concept of FoxGHI setup completed
+FoxGHI now provides the ability to set the behavior of individual widgets within this library.
+Of course, more options will be added as the library is developed.
+The plan is to add a formulary class, whose to change the behavior of FoxGHI directly in the application.
+This form will be used for create a separate utility for setting up FoxGHI aka FOX Control Panel.

 It will be in the near future
+  0) Create a Settings form and settings utility for FoxGHI
   1) Create a documentations for this library
   2) Examples and tests
   3) Versioned